 FedNow is live!
-Click here to learn more about the Federal Reserve’s newly launched service that allows financial institutions to get money to its customers faster.Discover issues consumers are facing regarding crypto-assets in a recent complaint bulletin published by the CFPB.
+Click here to learn more about a Federal Reserve service that allows financial institutions to get money to its customers faster.Discover issues consumers are facing regarding crypto-assets in a recent complaint bulletin published by the CFPB.
 Also called "virtual currencies", the CFPB has received over 8,300 of these complaints since October 2018.
 If you've experienced issues with crypto-assets or need more information, click here to visit the CFPB's website.

 File A Complaint